Skip to content

 Connecting n8n to Tallyfy takes about 5 minutes now that we have a dedicated connector.
 You have two options: use our community-built Tallyfy node for instant setup, or use HTTP Request nodes for maximum flexibility.
 Both approaches work with Tallyfy’s Open API and handle authentication seamlessly.

-The dedicated connector covers 95% of use cases, while HTTP Request nodes give you complete control for advanced integrations.
+The dedicated connector covers most common use cases, while HTTP Request nodes give you complete control for advanced integrations.

 Integration architecture overview